yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

  **code 103 too many variables specified**.
 It indicates that too many factor variables are not allowed. the log file for running the regression is **replication_Ayla_1125.log**.
 So I can only use time fixed and state fixed effect, but I cannot use individual fixed effect, which requires about 6000 dummy variables.

+ Disucssion
+ ==

+Overall, I find it is very challenging to replicate a paper and get the same results.
+The original data is available, but I find it challenging to find the accurate variables that are used by the author, especially the data include many similar variables.

  **99 for myself reference**